nipo/nsl/lib/nsl_inet/index.rst

 Overview
 ========

 ``nsl_inet`` is an Ethernet/ARP/IPv4/UDP protocol stack.
+Two implementations coexist: the historical one over the `bnoc committed
+<../nsl_bnoc/committed/index>`_ transport, described below, and a
+sibling set of ``stream_*`` subsets over AXI4-Stream, described in `The AXI4-Stream stack`_, which adds multi-byte data paths and a line-rate ingress contract.

-Frames are carried over the `bnoc committed <../nsl_bnoc/committed/index>`_ transport, and every layer processes them in a cut-through manner: a frame is never stored for examination, it flows through each layer with minimal delay.
-This drives the two main design points of the
+Frames are carried over the `bnoc committed
+<../nsl_bnoc/committed/index>`_ transport, and every layer processes
+them in a cut-through manner: a frame is never stored for examination, it flows through each layer with minimal delay.
+This drives the two main design points of the stack:
-stack:

 * frames can be cancelled late, after they started flowing.
 This is what the committed transport provides: the last byte of every frame